zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

 1. View the response.
 Then enter another prompt, this time requesting a chart:

     ```
-   Create a pie chart showing cost by category.
+   Create a pie chart showing cost by category
     ```

     The agent should selectively use the code interpreter tool as required, in this case to create a chart based on your request.